FLUX-SE/all_docs/en_US/spat_revolution_doc/Welcome_to_Spat_Revolution.md

 # About this Guide

-This guide has been written for practitioners already working in immersive sound production yet new to the SPAT Revolution software environment.
+This guide has been written for practitioners already working in immersive sound production yet new to the _SPAT Revolution_ software environment.
-Is also intended to be read as a practical introduction to surround and immersive audio production for those who are new to the medium and coming to it through SPAT Revolution.
+Is also intended to be read as a practical introduction to surround and immersive audio production for those who are new to the medium and coming to it through _SPAT Revolution_.
 Of course, there is plenty more knowledge to be had in the field of immersive audio and the technology behind it, which will strengthen your understanding and decision-making.

 We strongly suggest spending the time to read through this guide before starting on your first major production and keep it on hand during the process.